dibiye-tech/dibiye/README.md

 # dibiye
-A plattform to empowered orientation and education in cameroon
+A plattform to empower orientation and education in cameroon